bezhvin/Self-attention-Mechanism/README.md

 Here is the content of this tutorial:

-* [Implicit attention](https://github.com/bezhvin/AttentionMechanism/blob/main/ImplicitAttention.ipynb): This notebook is a tutorial to underestand the concept of attention in machine learning and how actually every machine learning model needs to "attend" to gaina reasonable performance, which is also called implicit attention.
+* [Implicit attention](https://github.com/bezhvin/AttentionMechanism/blob/main/ImplicitAttention.ipynb): This notebook is a tutorial to underestand the concept of attention in machine learning and how actually every machine learning model needs to "attend" to gain reasonable performance, which is also called implicit attention.
+It is an interactive tutorial with images from MNIST dataset and fitting simple models trying to quantify and explain implicit attention mechanism in any model.

 * Self-attention:
    * Concept and intuition: